cujarrett/learning-terraform/README.md

 ## Required Version

-The `required_version` setting accepts a version contraint string, which specifies which versions of Terraform can be used with your configuration.
+The `required_version` setting accepts a version constraint string, which specifies which versions of Terraform can be used with your configuration.

 If the running version of Terraform doesn't match the constraints specified, Terraform will produce